Grilled Eggplant Salad

 - I used 8 thin Japanese eggplants, but any kind of Asian eggplant will work.

-- Cut off both ends of the eggplants, then cut in half lengthwise and brush both sides with olive oil.
+- Cut off both ends of eggplant, then cut in half lengthwise and brush both sides with olive oil.
 Season the cut side with salt and pepper.

 - Preheat the grill to medium high and lay the eggplants flesh-side-down.
 Cook until you see nice grill marks, about 5-7 minutes.